 Draft Change Proposal (DCP) – a proposal to amend a Category 1 or 2 BSC Configurable Item or an associated product that contains one or more proposed solution(s).
 DCPs can be issued to participants for consultation to obtain views, comments and narrow down solutions before a CP is raised.
 A DCP can be raised by BSCCo, a BSC Agent, a BSC Party, Citizens Advice, Citizens Advice Scotland, the BSC Panel, or one of its Committees.

-DCP Consultation – BCA / PACA / BSC Agent assessment of a DCP.
+DCP Consultation – An assessment of a DCP.
 This involves providing comments and views on the DCP.

 Effective Date – the Calendar Day on which revised BSC Section(s) and/or BSC Configurable Item(s) becomes effective.